Von Hippel-Lindau Disease

 Is Von Hippel-Lindau disease inherited?

-What is the risk of passing Von Hippel-Lindau disease to offspring?
+What is the risk of cancer in individuals with Von Hippel-Lindau disease?

 Can Von Hippel-Lindau disease be diagnosed prenatally?

-What is the treatment for Von Hippel-Lindau disease?
+What are the treatment options for Von Hippel-Lindau disease?

 Is there a cure for Von Hippel-Lindau disease?